Financial Templates for Your Business Plan

 The second overarching consideration for your financial projections is, “How reasonable are your expectations?”
 Since nobody knows if your forecasts are accurate, you will need to emphasize how reasonable they are.
 Here are three examples of trouble signs from financial statements from business plans we have reviewed (critiques are shown in italics):

 - A company was applying for a business loan from a bank.
 The income statement forecasted that the business would still be losing money in three years.
 It was not reasonable to expect a bank to lend money to this business when the financial statements projected they would not be able to repay the loan.

 - A start-up was forecasting that their revenue would go from $0 to over $1 billion in 3 years, with an investment of just $250,000.
 This revenue forecast was not realistic.
 Not even Google grew that fast in its first three years.

 - A business plan showed profit margins of 50% when the industry average for their type of business was 15%.
 The profit margins are not reasonable.
 An experienced lender or investor would recognize that this person either did not have a good handle on operations costs or pricing, or both.

-For more information, or the specific financial statements template you need, see the specific sections on the Balance Sheet, Income Statement or Cash Flow Statement.
-Or, for a different perspective, see the Wikipedia page on financial statements template which you can find here.
+For more information or the specific financial statements template you need, see the specific sections on the Balance Sheet, Income Statement or Cash Flow Statement.
+Or, for a different perspective, see the Wikipedia page on the financial statements template which you can find here.